chisquareotops/calcomExpansions/README.md

 `estSppComp(pacfinData, calcomData, portBorr = portMatrix2, qtrBorr = qtrMatrix, files = T)`
 function uses the two optional arguments `portBorr` and `qtrBorr` to establish port complex and quarter borrowing rules to expand strata in which no data exists.
-By default the matricies `portMatrix2` and `qtrMatrix` are supplied which define the long established borrowing standards used by Calcom (CITE).
-For more details about the structure of these matrices, and the borrowing rules they imply, see the R help pages for these data structures (i.e. `?portMatrix2' or`?qtrMatrix\` in an R shell).
+By default the matrices `portMatrix2` and `qtrMatrix` are supplied which define the established species expansion borrowing standards used by Calcom (CITE).
+For more details about the structure of these matrices, and the borrowing rules they imply, see the R help pages for these data structures
+(i.e. `?portMatrix2' or`?qtrMatrix\` in an R shell).

 If manual adjusting of particular borrows are required (exceptions to the borrowing rules implied by the given portBorr and qtrBorr arguments)